28 Adorable Valentine's Day Crafts for Kids

 Now that your kids are a bit older, letting them use Sharpies probably doesn’t seem so terrifying.
-Put them to good use making these vibrant hearts from Happy Houligans.
-Your kids will have a whale of a time choosing their colors for this quick, simple craft.
+Put them to good use making these vibrant hearts from Happy Hooligans.
+Your kids will have a whale of a time choosing their colors for these quick, simple Valentine crafts.

 Heart Friendship Bracelets